kaviles22/Churn-Model/README.md

 # Churn-Model
 A company X required a churn model to mitigate the monetary losses from discounts provided to customers.

+## Documentation

+All the analysis is shown in an html file, the source code is on the jupyter notebook (.ipynb).

 ## EDA
 ### Categorical Variable Analysis
 <p align="center">